-To make this story short, let me say that the reverend gentleman did as much good, for he advertised our work, caused hundreds to come and hear me, until night after night crowds were turned from our hall, unable to gain even standing room.
+But the reverend gentleman did us much good, for he advertised our work, caused hundreds to come and hear me until night after night crowds were turned from our hall, unable to gain even standing room.
 I baptized ten the week of his lecture, and a number since.
-If he buried Latter Day Saintism, then there has been a resurrection since, for we have a branch there of seventy odd members, and one of his most influential members is now the presiding elder of the Latter Day Saints' Church in that city.
+If he buried Latter Day Saintism, then there has been a resurrection since, for we have a branch there of seventy-odd members, and one of his most influential members became the presiding elder of our congregation in that city.

 In March, while preaching in Blenheim with Elder John H. Lake, I was requested by the citizens to lecture on temperance.
 I complied with their request and a crowded house greeted me.
-Next morning the secretary of the Women's Christian Temperance Union sent me a polite note expressing their thanks for my effort on the side of right; also informing me that if I would consent to deliver another lecture on temperance, they would secure the largest hall in the place, so more could hear me, but I was obliged to decline their offer, and left the following day, to fill appointments already made in Chatham.
+Next morning the secretary of the Women's Christian Temperance Union sent me a polite note expressing their thanks for my effort on the side of right; also informed me that if I would consent to deliver another lecture on temperance, they would secure the largest hall in the place, so more could hear me; but I was obliged to decline their offer, and left the following day to fill appointments already made in Chatham.